smikhalevski/react-executor/README.md

-If a new task is passed to the [`Executor.execute`](https://smikhalevski.github.io/react-executor/interfaces/react_executor.Executor.html#execute) method after the abort factor has triggered then the task is instantly aborted.
+If a new task is passed to the [`Executor.execute`](https://smikhalevski.github.io/react-executor/interfaces/react_executor.Executor.html#execute) method after the timeout has run out then the task is instantly aborted.

-Read more about factors in the [`retryWhen`](#retrywhen) section.
+Read more about observables in the [`retryWhen`](#retrywhen) section.

 ## `bindAll`